pgalko/ml_rest_hr_prediction_transformer/README.md

-# Evaluating a Use of a Transformer Machine Learning Models for Predicting Resting Heart using timeseries dataset.
+# Evaluating a Use of a Transformer (Encoder) Machine Learning Models for Predicting Resting Heart using timeseries dataset.

 The code in this notebook reads in historical data on resting heart rate, cleans it, pre-processes it, and trains a neural network model to predict future resting heart rates.